oss-slu/oss.slu.github.io/docs/about/about.md

 - Uday Prasad Aitha
 - Yash Kamal Bhatia

-## Additional Team Leads
+## SLU Research Team Leads

 Staff from Saint Louis University's Research Computing Group have been key partners, and have even taken on the responsibility of leading teams of undergraduate students.
-Special thanks to Patrick Cuba and Bryan Haberberger for support and leadership.
+Their work includes active open source projects being used in academia and research.
+Some projects involve SLU and other domestic groups you might recognize such as the Taylor Geospatial Institute, Washington University in Saint Louis, ...
+They are also involved in international groups such as the International Image Interoperability Framework (IIIF), Open Geospatial Consortium (OGC) ...

+### Patrick Cuba

+Patrick Cuba is the I.T.
+Architect for RCG at SLU.

+### Bryan Haberberger

+Bryan Haberberger is the Full Stack Developer for RCG at SLU.
+He works in the technology stacks behind various projects, and his focus shifts sprint by sprint.
+Simply put, he is a professional developer on campus and a resource for faculty, staff, students and outside collaborators looking for software development expertise, especially when it comes to Web Applications.
+He has a specialization for geospatial data on the web and is a IIIF Maps TSG co-chair as part of his commitment to open source technologies.